A century old beachside retreat that stands out as a truly unique destination.

 Peter explains if someone wants to stay in the villa for their entire stay they will not be disturbed.
 Especially by children!
 Kims is an adult-only retreat with children aged 12 and up welcome but a very rare occurrence.
 It’s a couple’s escape, a place to connect and spend quality time.
 “Kims was built for lovers” and still today the romance is alive.

-Before the COVID-19 restrictions, Kims was renowned for their Saturday night seafood buffet with the strawberry and cream pavlova still on the menu - it has been a feature in the dining room since 1937.
+Kims is renowned for their Saturday night seafood buffet with the strawberry and cream pavlova still on the menu - it has been a feature in the dining room since 1937.
 Currently, the dining room is not able to welcome external guests which makes Kims even more exclusive.
 The buffet is suspended and an a la carte menu is available for dinner; and be sure to listen out for the bell ringing in the morning to alert guests they can meander to breakfast when they're ready.
 The brass bell has rung for breakfast service for over a century and is just another unique tradition of Kims.

 Each evening pre-dinner drinks in the bar are partnered by a pianist entertaining guests and you should look closely at the black and white photo collection.